Wishing you knew more about Aboriginal culture? Search no more.

 - Facilitate the generation of and contribution to knowledge.

-Unfortunately, in May 2016, the government abandoned any funding of the Congress , affirming again how important independent funding is for an Aboriginal representative organisation.
+Unfortunately, in May 2016, a new government abandoned any funding of the Congress, affirming again how important independent funding is for an Aboriginal representative organisation.
 The government argued that Congress was not functioning as a representative body and failed to transition away from government funding.
+Subsequently the NCAFP went into voluntary administration in 2019.

 Critics of the NCAFP, including high-ranking politicians, reiterated frequently that they don't want "just another ATSIC", an allusion rejected by the two co-chairs.